-- Acoustic Foam Panels: These are available in a range of sizes, thicknesses and surface designs.
+- Acoustic Foam Panels: These are available in a range of sizes, thicknesses, and surface designs.
 They can be placed on walls and ceilings to help absorb sound.
-To maximize the effectiveness of your sound treatment, opt for thicker foam or surfaces such as wedge, pyramid or eggcrate.
+To maximize the effectiveness of your sound treatment, opt for thicker foam or surfaces such as wedge, pyramid, or eggcrate.

-- Sound Barriers: These are usually denser than acoustic foam panels, and they can be used where sound deadening is desired.
+- Sound Barriers: These are usually denser than nonresonant foam panels, and they can be used where sound deadening is desired.
 They can also be used with other solutions on this list as an extra measure.
 Sound barriers are ideal for walls and ceilings.

 - Corner Blocks and Bass Absorbers: These are great to add to the corners of a room, where soundproofing can prove more difficult.
 They are specially designed to help prevent the buildup of any lower bass reverberations in a room.